asross/settlers/README.md

 * POST `/actions`
 * POST `/messages`

-There are two clients, one HTML-based, and one text-based.
-Both will use this API, but the server will return different representations to each one (e.g. HTML to the web client, and JSON to the textbased client).
+There are two clients, one HTML and one text-based.
+Both will use this API, but the server will return different representations to each (e.g. HTML to the web client, and JSON to the text-based client).

-The server also uses websockets to send updates of game state, but not to receive them; the interface is write-only from the server point of view and read-only from the client's.
+The server also uses websockets to send but not receive updates of game state; the interface is write-only from the server point of view and read-only from the client's.

 ## Setup